Protocol Revenue

 Figure 8

-Figure 8 - ROI based on NO commission share and total bonded ETH
+Figure 8 - ROI based on Node Operator Commission Share and total Bonded ETH

 UARS and Listening to the Market